fmalmeida/MpGAP/docs/manual.rst

    * - ``--prefix``
      - N
-     - By default the pipeline creates one using the input reads names
+     - Input reads names
      - Gives a custom prefix for sample results.
+By default the pipeline creates one using the input reads names

    * - ``--genomeSize``
      - | Y